Microwave Safe Dinnerware & Fine China Collections

 Villeroy & Boch — Since 1748, Villeroy & Boch has been distinguished as the largest producer of ceramics in the world, setting the dining tables of the Vatican in Rome and the palaces of Europe's royalty.
 If you're looking for modern, uncomplicated designs in tableware for everyday living, consider Villeroy & Boch.

 Waechtersbach has been producing quality earthenware since 1832, and is internationally known as a trend setter in the fine dinnerware marketplace.
-There is more to Waechtersbach than dinnerware.
-Waechtersbach offers a wide variety of earthenware cups, bowls, and plates for special occasions or for everyday use.
+Waechtersbach also offers a wide variety of earthenware cups, bowls, and plates for special occasions or for everyday use.